How Do I Hear God’s Voice Clearly?

 One memorable Bible story relates how God caused a donkey to speak to a man named Balaam so Balaam would finally listen.
 Of course, a talking donkey is absolutely not a small prompt.
 But look at the whole story in Numbers 22:21-35, and you’ll see these subtle signs.

 The donkey’s out-of-the-ordinary behaviors were prompts that Balaam completely missed when they happened.
 Getting his foot smashed actually saved Balaam’s life.
+That’s why when we’re learning how to hear God’s voice, we must stop and listen for the small signs and prompts we may be missing.

 On the other hand, red flags are God’s voice directing you away from something harmful.
 A red flag could be small, like seeing your calendar fill up with so many “good things” that it will sacrifice your family’s peace.
 Or a red flag could be bigger, like a feeling of unexplained discomfort around a certain person that actually signals a toxic relationship.